MiTriPy/MiTriPy/README.md

 ### Welcome! &nbsp; ![Visitors Badge](https://visitor-badge.glitch.me/badge?page_id=mitripy.MiTriPy)
 ---

-I have started on the journey of becoming a full-stack developer, right now my main occupation is working with Python/Django and JavaScript/React.
+I have started my the journey of becoming a full-stack developer, right now my main occupation is working with Python/Django and JavaScript/React.
 Other interests of mine are the fields of Cybersecurity and Machine Learning.

 #### Other Tech Occupations beside my job:
 - Codewars practice: ![Codewars Badge](https://www.codewars.com/users/MiTriPy/badges/micro)